Administration API

 ...

-The list shows for each operation the HTTP method, the route, and the description of what it does.
+The list shows for each operation the HTTP method, the path, and a description of what it performs.

-With this data, you can easily traverse the data of a given service by passing the required parameters.
+With this data you can easily navigate through the data of a given service by passing the required parameters.

-Each API also has a list of possible responses that you get by invoking these methods, so that you can properly prepare your application to handle the data.
+Each API also has a list of possible responses that you get when invoking these methods, so you can properly prepare your application to handle the data.

-Within the Response section, in Example Value you get an example of listing spaces when the answer is 200:
+Within the Response section, in Example Value you get an example of a list of spaces when the response is 200:

 {